 - The provider planned and delivered effective, safe and appropriate person-centred care.
 We saw all current and relevant legislation along with best practice guidelines had been followed.
-This was to ensure the diverse needs of everyone who used their service were met. - The service's systems ensured people received person-centred care which met their needs and reflected their preferences.

-• The service was well-organised and there was a clear staffing structure.
+This was to ensure the diverse needs of everyone who used their service were met. - The service's systems ensured people received person-centred care which met their needs and reflected their preferences. - The service was well-organised and there was a clear staffing structure.
 People spoke positively about how the service was managed.
-A visiting healthcare professional told us the service was well run.
-They said the manager and her staff were excellent communicators and it was one of the better homes they visited.
+One person said, "The manager is approachable and amenable.
+The office door is always open, and you feel encouraged to go in and have a chat."